 - Have access to: an A/C unit, torches, campfire and running water or ocean.
 Not everything is needed, but it will make it easier if you have access to more of these items.
 In case you only have a campfire / torch, try to get inside a cave where it is cool to be able to regulate the temperature (Tip for primitive server users!).

 - Have a supply of food or the possibility to harvest meat / berries near your location.
 A little tip beforehand: make sure you have your hatched dino not near a food trough, because it will eat all of it in a matter of seconds / minutes.
-A little update on this: a newly hatched dino still in its ‘baby’ stadium will not eat from the trough yet.
+A little update on this: a newly hatched dino still in its ‘baby’ stage will not eat from the trough yet.

 - Both a male and female dino of the same species to let them mate (so male / male and female / female will not work).
 Also make sure that the female is ready to mate, which is indicated on her HUD when you move close by.